 Data for NMB Determination

-The NMB calculation relies on a combination of ESRPP tracking data from participating retailers and historical reported market shares from a prior program sponsor in Wisconsin, Focus on Energy., Focus on Energy.
+The NMB calculation relies on a combination of ESRPP tracking data from participating retailers and historical reported market shares from a prior program sponsor in Wisconsin, Focus on Energy.
 Because the ComEd ESRPP MT initiative began in 2020, only historical data back to 2019 is available for Illinois retailers.
 Focus on Energy sponsored ESRPP from March 2016 – December 2018, and thus has Wisconsin data from March 2015 – December 2018.
 Focus on Energy’s ESRPP program ended in December 2018 and ComEd joined in June 2020, so the data series was missing monthly market shares for January through May of 2019 (since participating retailers provided 12 months of historical sales for Illinois once ComEd joined).
 Market shares from June through December 2019 were assumed to be representative of the entire year.

 Supplementing ComEd’s ESRPP portal data with ESRPP reported market shares from Wisconsin Focus on Energy provides a more robust dataset with which to estimate market shares and control for any naturally occurring trends prior to the launch of ESRPP in Illinois.
 The Wisconsin data also ensures the baseline represents the Midwest regional market.
 The data from Wisconsin contains all the same fields as the ComEd data since it is an extraction from the same ESRPP data portal.